 Also this year, Gonen presented a hand-sewn, numbered, concise publication about his work.
 In it he speaks about clothing as a language, and the mysterious process in which words become art.
 This is the same in the case of the language of clothing, where an endless variety of fabrics made in different techniques, with a range of motifs and textures, function as words, according to Gonen.
 Buckles, buttons and zippers provide accents, and shapes are created by cutting and sewing.
 The words are formed by the individual pieces of clothing: a sweater, jacket, pants and shoes.
 The words are combined and sentences are created.
 And as Gonen passes his hand over the clothing, art—or wearable poetry—is created.

-(Translation from Dutch - Stacey Vorster)
+Translated from Dutch by Stacey Vorster,

 published at allyoucandream.nl